dlt-hub/dlt/docs/website/docs/walkthroughs/zendesk-weaviate.md

 keywords: [how to, zendesk, weaviate, vector database, vector search]
 ---

-# Importing Ticket Data from Zendesk API to Weaviate
+# How to Import Ticket Data from Zendesk API to Weaviate

 Zendesk is a cloud-based customer service and support platform.
 Zendesk Support API, which is also known as the Ticketing API lets’s you access support tickets data.
 By analyzing this data, businesses can gain insights into customer needs, behavior, trends, and make data-driven decisions.
 The newest type of databases, vector databases, can help in advanced analysis of tickets data such as identifying common issues and sentiment analysis.